 Because of a lack of nutrients, everything in a peat bog grows slowly.
 Sphagnum moss, for example, will grow just 2.5cm in a century.

 We need to protect these precious landscapes that take so very long to form.
 But peatlands continue to be decimated in Britain, Ireland and beyond.

 Peat bogs are an important feature of the British Isles.
 We have a particular responsibility for their management and protection because the UK is amongst the top 10 nations of the world in terms of its total peatland area.

-In the UK, we have two main types of peatland habitats – lowland raised bog and blanket bog Blanket bogs and lowland raised bogs are both globally threatened.
+In the UK, we have two main types of peatland habitats – and Blanket bogs and lowland raised bogs are both globally threatened.

 Together these two types of peat bog cover around 10% of Britain's land area, with half of this being in Scotland.
 Because they are fed by rainwater and snowmelt, rather than ground water, both habitats are highly unusual.

-The UK has between 9-15% of Europe's peatland area, and about 13% of the world's blanket bog, which the International Union for Conservation of Nature (IUCN) classifies as one of the world's rarest habitats.
+The UK has between 9-15% of Europe's peatland area, and about 13% of the world's blanket bog, which the (IUCN) classifies as one of the world's rarest habitats.